You need to follow the minimum unit price on alcohol if you sell alcohol and hold either a premises licence or an occasional licence.

 - staff working on the licensed premises

-If the minimum unit price isn't followed this could lead to a review of the premises, and its licence could be taken away.
+If the minimum unit price is not followed this could lead to a review of the premises, and its licence could be taken away.

 How to calculate the minimum unit price of a product

-Every drink will have a minimum price based on the amount of pure alcohol it contains.
+Every drink has a minimum price based on the amount of pure alcohol it contains.

-If you're selling alcohol and you don't know the new minimum price of a product, you can calculate it as:
+If you're selling alcohol and you do not know the new minimum price of a product, you can calculate it as: